ABOUT THE OP AUDIO LAB

 The Orchard Project Audio Lab is only possible because of the advocacy and participation of guests who come in and help provide context and guidance to the program and its participants.

 - Jill BC Duboff (Marvel)

 - Alison Koch (Playwrights Horizons)

-The 2022 Audio Lab will begin meetings on June 13, 2022 and run for six weeks.
+The Audio Lab remain primarily virtual, allowing for participants to join from across the country and world.
+It meets once a week for six weeks and generally runs from late June – August each summer.
+Group lab meetings are normally 2 hours.
 Before the start of the program, all OP labs will share a few orientation sessions in OP Creative Vocabulary.
 Exact dates to be confirmed at a later time.